deftasparagusanaconda/gapprox/README.md

 ---
 ## ⏳ coming soon ~
 - file IO support
 - PyPI support
 - CLI
 - webUI
 - GUI
-- automatic expression selector
-- symbolic regression (adaptive expression)
+- symbolic regression (automatic expression selector)
 - customizable api pipeline
-- parametric function
+- parametric function support
+- n-dimensional plotters
+- surface approximation
+- [many-to-many](https://en.wikipedia.org/wiki/Relation_(mathematics)#Combinations_of_properties) relation approximation
+- point density evaluators
-- hypersonic blasters
+- hypersonic blasters 🚀

+in the far far future, ga will support multiple-input multiple-output approximation. for m inputs and n outputs, it runs n approximations of m-dimensional [manifolds](https://en.wikipedia.org/wiki/Manifold) separately
+effectively, this turns it into a general-purpose prediction library, analogous to AI but modular, intuitive, open (not a black-box approximator), mathematically grounded, and intuitive
+currently, ga only supports single-input single-output [many-to-one](https://en.wikipedia.org/wiki/Relation_(mathematics)#Combinations_of_properties) functions. see [roadmap](https://github.com/deftasparagusanaconda/graphapproximator/tree/main/documentation/roadmap.txt) for details
+the project is feature-oriented, not performance-oriented. if performance is required, you are free to fork it ☺️

 ---
 ## 📔 you read all that?!?